ogeesan/Bpod-SMA-Diagrammer/README.md

 	DrinkingGrace --> Drinking: Port3In
 ```

-The first few lines of code used to build this diagram look like the following:
+The first few lines of text used to build this diagram (as they appear in the markdown file) look like the following:

 ```
 stateDiagram-v2